keystone-engine/keystone-engine.github.io/showcase.md

 - [Zephyrus](https://github.com/Iciclez/Zephyrus): A sophisticated memory library used to dynamically hook and edit memory, allowing pre-compiled code to be rewritten.

 - [xdvre](https://github.com/xdvre/xdvre): A disassembler/debugger that works based on the extension plugin.

+- [Memory-Analyzer](https://github.com/Iciclez/Memory-Analyzer): A loadable dll intended to track memory changes and dynamically emplaced "JMP" in the host executable.

+- [DJI firmware tools](https://github.com/o-gs/dji-firmware-tools): Tools for handling firmwares of DJI products, with focus on quadcopters.

+- [AssemblyPlayground](https://github.com/flashspys/AssemblyPlayground): A playground for x86 and ARM Assembly.

 ---